BASEBALL CARDS UNION NJ

 By the late 1950s, a new generation of young collectors was emerging in Union.
 Inspired by their fathers and uncles, these kids became obsessed with accumulating the latest cards from Topps, Fleer, and other manufacturers.
 Union’s card shops did a booming business, as did the baseball card show circuit.
 Some of the largest and most renowned conventions got their start in Union during this time, including the historic Greenbergs show which is still going strong today.
 These events only fueled the collector frenzy gripping the town.

-Read also: MOST VALUABLE BASEBALL CARDS OF THE 21ST CENTURY
+Read also: BEST BASEBALL CARDS OF 1970s

 As the 1960s rolled around, Union had firmly cemented its status as a hotbed for baseball card collecting.
 The hobby had exploded in popularity nationwide, but few other areas could match Union in terms of the density of passionate collectors and robust supporting infrastructure.
 In addition to Al Kugel’s Sport Cards and the regular card shows, Union was now home to specialized mom and pop shops like Andy’s Baseball Cards on Morris Avenue which only dealt in the hobby.
 These stores were essential weekend destinations.